 Q: Can Gemini 3.1 Pro be used for coding?
 A: Yes.
 Google specifically highlights code-based animation generation, complex system synthesis, and interactive design capabilities.
 The model is integrated into Gemini CLI and Android Studio for developer workflows.

 Q: When will Gemini 3.1 Pro be generally available?
 A: Google released 3.1 Pro in preview on February 19, 2026.
-As of late April 2026, the model remains in preview—two months after launch with no confirmed GA date.
+As of June 2026, the model remains in preview, four months after launch with no confirmed GA date.
 Google has cited completion of agentic workflow improvements as a prerequisite for general availability.
 (Google.
 “Gemini 3.1 Pro: A smarter model for your most complex tasks.”
 Google Blog, February 19, 2026)

 Sources: